-Credit Suisse is active in 31 countries across the EMEA region with offices in 74 cities.
+Credit Suisse is active in 30 countries across the EMEA region with 9,300 employees working in 75 offices.
 Our regional headquarters are in the United Kingdom (UK).
-The region encompasses both developed markets such as France, Germany, Italy, Spain and the UK, as well as fast growing markets including Russia, Poland, Turkey, South Africa and the Middle East.
+The region encompasses both developed markets such as France, Germany, Italy, Spain and the UK, as well as fast growing markets including Russia, Poland, Turkey and the Middle East.